Leeshirn/Todolist/README.md

 # Todolist
- todolist using django and eract
+ todolist using django and react